 - Preheat oven to 450F (230C).

-- Add all of the seasonings, the olive oil, salt to taste, nutritional yeast, garlic powder and chili powder.
-Toss well to combine and to evenly coat the cauliflower.
+Add the cauliflower with all of the seasonings to a large bowl and toss well to combine and to evenly coat the cauliflower.

 - Spread the cauliflower evenly on a baking sheet and bake 25 minutes, flipping once half way through.
 The cauliflower is done when it is browned and tender.
 Sever as a side, on top of salad, or eat straight as it is as a snack.
 Great hot or cold!